On March 4, 2026, Florida’s Fourth District Court of Appeals upheld arbitration clauses in healthcare employment contracts.

 Allegations Made by Dr. Konsker of Facts Leading to His Termination.

-Five years after the restructuring, Dr. Konsker claimed that Florida Woman Care and United Women’s Healthcare’s leadership attempted to orchestrate his termination by underfunding his practice and initiating a baseless HR investigation against him.
+Five years after the restructuring, Dr. Konsker said Florida Woman Care and United Women’s Healthcare tried to fire him.
+They allegedly cut funding for his practice and started an unfounded HR investigation.
 Dr. Konsker claimed that these companies terminated him without cause.

 Post-Termination Conduct.

-Dr. Konsker further claimed that after his termination, Florida Woman Care’s employees made defamatory statements about him to his patients and colleagues, interfered with his ability to communicate with his own patients, and misappropriated funds from his profit-share account.
+Additionally, Dr. Konsker claimed that after his termination, Florida Woman Care employees defamed him to patients and colleagues.
+They interfered with his ability to speak with his own patients.
+They also misappropriated funds from his profit-share account.

 Further Details of the Lawsuit Filed By Dr. Konsker.

-Dr. Konsker filed his suit against Florida Woman Care, Unified Women’s Healthcare, and several individual defendants, asserting defamation, tortious interference, and several other claims.
-The Defendants moved to compel arbitration based on arbitration clauses in both Dr. Konsker’s employment agreement and a related management services agreement (MSA).
+Dr. Konsker filed a lawsuit against Florida Woman Care, Unified Women’s Healthcare, and several individual defendants.
+He claimed defamation, tortious interference, and other harms.
+The Defendants asked the court to require arbitration.
+They relied on arbitration clauses in Dr. Konsker’s employment agreement and a related management services agreement (MSA).

 The Fourth District held that the dispute must proceed to arbitration.
-Both agreements incorporated arbitration rules from the American Health Lawyers Association (AHLA) and the American Arbitration Association, which expressly authorize arbitrators to decide issues of arbitrability.
+Both agreements used arbitration rules from the American Health Lawyers Association (AHLA) and the American Arbitration Association.
+These rules clearly allow arbitrators to decide issues of arbitrability.

 Appellate Court Holds That Pursuant to the Contracts’ Wording, the Arbitrator Must Decide Arbitrability.